IBM/i-oic-better-together-data-ai-assistants-finance/frontend/README.md

     cd ..
     ```

 3. You should already have MongoDb running from the backend.
-The frontend will leverage the same DB to store authentication and app. data
+The frontend will leverage the same DB to store authentication and application data

 4. Review the `.env.example` file.
-This example environment variables are already configured to leverage
-the backend MongoDB.
+This file has environment variables that are already configured to leverage the backend MongoDB.
 You should not need to change it.
-Create your `.env` environment variables file from the example
+Create the `.env` environment variables file from the example

     ```bash
     cp .env.example .env
     ```

-5. Start the development server
+5. Start the web server by running the command below

     ```bash
     npm run dev